SalomePlatform/adao/doc/en/ref_algorithm_4DVAR.rst

 which is usually designed as the "*4D-Var*" functional (see for example [Talagrand97]_).
 The terms "*4D-Var*", "*4D-VAR*" and "*4DVAR*" are equivalent.
+This mono-objective optimization algorithm is naturally written for a single estimate on a time window for the simulation.
 It is well suited in cases of non-linear observation and evolution operators, its application domain is similar to the one of Kalman filters, specially the :ref:`section_ref_algorithm_ExtendedKalmanFilter` or the :ref:`section_ref_algorithm_UnscentedKalmanFilter`.